 A month after the crash, Fortune ran a story where it detailed some of the worst losers.
 The Waltons, Packard, Hewlett, Kroc, Busch, Gates, Buffett and others watched hundreds of millions to billions of dollars wiped from their net worth.

-We know Buffett didn’t panic from that $346 million hit, a lesson in itself.
-Instead, he retold Ben Graham’s story of Mr. Market in Berkshire’s annual letter that year.
+Instead, Buffett retold Ben Graham’s story of Mr. Market in Berkshire’s annual letter that year.

 Mr. Market is a manic depressive fellow who throws around wacky prices for shares in a business.
 You can listen or you can ignore him.
 You can follow his lead or you can take advantage of his folly.
 It’s your choice.

 Buffett alluded to the opportunities for average investor’s thanks to the brilliance and brains on Wall Street and their use of portfolio insurance: